 where $L$ is the loss function and $\alpha$ is the learning rate.

-More advanced techniques like Singular Value Decomposition are crucial for things like recommendation systems.
+Singular Value Decomposition is important for things like recommendation systems.
 SVD factorizes a matrix $A$ as:

 $$A = U\Sigma V^T$$